waveform80/blinkenxmas/docs/tutorial.rst

 * Running commands at a Linux command line

-* Editing a text configuration file from the Linux command line.
-Or at very least being able to scp it off to a machine where you edit it and scp it back, but given that there'll be some user switching involved you are *much* better off just being able to edit things at the command line
+* Editing a text configuration file from the Linux command line using nano, vim, or your favourite console text editor (you can try copying stuff back and forth, but given there'll be some user switching involved you are *much* better off just being able to edit things at the command line)

 Shopping List